portfolio-performance/portfolio-help/docs/en/how-to/downloading-historical-prices/portfolioreport.md

 ![](images/portfolio-report-website.png)

 In the first box of the search form, you can enter the ISIN, WKN, Symbol, or the full name of the security.
-Please refer to [Basic concepts > PP-terminology](../../concepts/PP-terminology.md) for a definition of each term.
+Please refer to [Basic concepts > Porfolio Performance terminology](../../concepts/portfolio-performance-terminology.md) for a definition of each term.
 Note that the use of wildcards, such as 'Amaz*', is not permitted for name searches.
 On the other hand, one word in the name suffices.
 For example, searching for `Group` will produce Cimic Group, NN Group, IBI Group, ...
 Searching for `col` will show Colruyt and Coca Cola Co.

 Specifying the security type (share, fund, crypto, or bond) is not necessary, as the default search setting (blank or *) includes all categories.